 Purpose: reducing expression lines

-Result: gradually becomes visible
+Result: develops gradually

 Duration of effect: on average 3–4 months

-reduces excessive muscle activity
+reduce excessive muscle activity

-prevents further deepening of wrinkles
+help limit further deepening of lines

-allows the skin to relax
+allow the skin to appear smoother

 Frown lines (between the eyebrows)